 Cerebellar hypoplasia and cerebellar abiotrophy (degeneration) are serious conditions that can effect the cerebellum region of your dog's brain and lead to a loss of coordination and balance.
-Today our veterinary neurologist explains more about these neurological diseases in dogs.
+Today we explain more about these neurological diseases in dogs.

 In order to gain a better understand of these conditions some basic definitions can be handy.
 Here are 3 things you should know in order to understand cerebellar hypoplasia and cerebellar abiotrophy in dogs: